Skip to main content

 Healing the Bride

 A few months ago, in a morning chat with Jesus, I saw Him as a doctor and asked, "What are you doing?"
 "Healing leprosy." came the reply.
-It seemed odd to be healing in 2022, so I headed to Google to learn more about it.
+It seemed an odd thing to be healing in 2022, so I headed to Google to learn more about it.
 It can take anywhere from 5 to 20 years to show the infection, which, as well as causing sores which don't heal, also causes nerve damage.
 Because the nerves don't function properly, there's a loss of sensation, meaning areas of the body don't feel pain.
 Sounds good, but pain is what leads us to take care or seek help.
 If your skin feels too hot, you move from the heat source.
 With throbbing in your finger, you can check for a splinter.
 Without these tell-tale signs, which send signals backwards and forwards through the nervous system, infection sets in, leading to more damage.
 As I finished reading, I could hear Jesus say, "My body has leprosy, and I'm coming to heal it."

 Instantly I felt both Jesus's compassion and conviction.
 While this was a word for the body of Christ, as a living stone of the church, that meant before sharing the word, Jesus would expect me to ask, "Where's leprosy in me?
 What do you want to heal in me?
 Where am I not feeling and not healing?"
 Writing a blog about the subsequent journey is way out of my comfort zone as I'm naturally quite reserved.
 Still, sharing will help make more sense of what Jesus is doing now.